A Little About Us: Alex, Carl, Isla and Taran

 For a long time it never occurred to me it wouldn’t be exactly the same in other countries until my husband and I had a trip to Iceland.
 Iceland is an absolutely jaw dropping country by the way and well worth visiting.
 This trip was pre-kids when we actually had some spare money!
 On one of the day trips we took, our guide happened to mention that the cheapest Icelandic meat is actually lamb.
 Other meats, particularly fish, which is one of their biggest exports and for which they are so famous, is just too expensive to buy and so many Icelanders don’t.
 Their day to day recipes often revolve around lamb as the main ingredient.
 This was a bit of a oh! moment for me as it had just never occurred to me that the price of meat would be so different in other countries.
 I have since been told there are areas of America where chicken is cheaper than pork as well.

-However eating lots of pork requires inventive recipes to prevent food boredom from setting in.
+Over time, I have done a lot of experimentation with pork to prevent meal boredom.
 This recipe is a great way to dress up a plain old pork chop, bone-in or boneless as you like, with yet another simple, cheap and easily available addition – an apple.

 Pork Chops with Apple Cinnamon Sauce